Report Datasets (SSRS)

 Report parts, shared data sources, and shared datasets are defined in advance and saved on a report server.
 To access them, you must open Report Builder in server mode by connecting to the report server.
 You can use these to create new versions of your own if you have write permissions to the report server.

 - For more information, see Report Parts (Report Builder and SSRS) and Report Parts in Report Designer (SSRS).

 To specify which data you want from a data source, you build a query command.
 Each data source type provides a related query designer to help you build the query.
 The query designer can be graphical or text-based.
 In a graphical query designer, you view metadata that represents the data on the external data source and interactively build a query by dragging fields or entities to the query design surface.
 In a text-based query designer, you write or import queries in the query syntax that is supported by the external data source.

 In the query designer, you can run the query to view example data and validate the query command syntax.
 Column names in the result set become the field names that you see in the Report Data pane.
 The result set must be a single set of rows and columns where the same number of values exist for each row of data.
 Multiple results sets from a single query are not supported.
 Ragged hierarchies, which do not have a constant number of columns and can produce different number of data values for each row, are not supported.

 To run a query, you must have design time credentials.
-For more information, see Specify Credential and Connection Information for Report Data Sources and Data Connections, Data Sources, and Connection Strings (Report Builder and SSRS).
+For more information, see Specify Credential and Connection Information for Report Data Sources and Create data connection strings - Report Builder & SSRS.